 Adavale Shire was the forerunner of Quilpie Shire.
 It was named after the town of Adavale in south-west Queensland, 170 km west of Charleville.

 The Adavale township was situated in pastoral country mostly comprised of large grazing properties.
-The shire offices were described as a commodious building in The Australian Handbook (1904) and there were four hotels, a courthouse, four tradespeople's premises and a twice-weekly coach service from Charleville.
+The shire offices were described as a commodious building in the Australian handbook (1903) and there were four hotels, a courthouse, four tradespeople's premises and a twice-weekly coach service from Charleville.

 In 1917 the rail line was extended from Charleville to Quilpie, making that town a railhead for regional livestock movements.
 Adavale township subsequently declined, and in 1930 the shire's administrative centre was moved to Quilpie and the name changed accordingly.